 What insects are visiting our garden and why?

-Pose focus question.
-List all answers and questions as they arise.
+- What insects are visiting our garden and why?
+List and display all answers and questions as they arise.

-Explore the playground/garden to address the focus question, or another hypothesis which the class has agreed on (see support materials F).
-See support materials for suggestions for structuring field observations (E), and use the Pollinator Preference Key (J) and Flowers and Insects Observation Matrix (I).
-Using a camera or sketches to record which insects are visiting which flowers, and which flower types there are – include colour scent, shape, include weather data, and time.
-Or collect invertebrates with nets or by leaf beating or similar techniques outlined in the Invertebrate Collection Manual to examine them closely and identify them (see the Bugwise Quick Invertebrate Guide).
+Using a camera or sketches, record which insects are visiting which flowers, and which flower types there are – include colour scent, shape, include weather data, and time.
+If you have time, collect invertebrates with nets or by leaf beating or similar techniques outlined in the Invertebrate Collection Manual to examine them closely and identify them (see the Bugwise Quick Invertebrate Guide).

-Evaluate the role of flower cues by creating flowers (from craft equipment) which would entice specialist insect pollinators.
+In groups, create flowers (from craft equipment) which would entice specialist insect pollinators.
 Display the flowers and hypothesise about the pollinators adaptations.
 Discuss the diversity of garden flowers and the consequences for invertebrate diversity.
-Use the calendar of flowering native plants and insect activity to assist in identifying common plants. (see support materials K)

 - Over millions of years flowers have evolved a remarkable range of strategies to guarantee that male pollen is transferred to female parts of the flower.
 Insects — especially bees and wasps, butterflies, moths, beetles and flies are the predominant animal pollinators.